TeachmanLab/MT-Data-CalmThinkingStudy/Data Cleaning/README.md

 # README

+## Overview

 Author: Jeremy W. Eberle

-This README describes the data and centralized cleaning scripts for the MindTrails Calm Thinking Study.
+This README describes the data and centralized cleaning scripts for the Calm Thinking Study, an NIMH-funded ([R01MH113752](https://reporter.nih.gov/project-details/9513058)) study of the [MindTrails Project](https://mindtrails.virginia.edu/).

 ### Table of Contents